Social713/codeSampleShare/README.md

-# Find a Coding Buddy
+# Sample Code

-This site is for new and seasoned developers alike.
+API keys and node modules were removed.